Wellcome-Leap-MCPsych/WL_RestEEG/README.md

     4. UCSD
 2. Files used to generate parameters for analysis are in the "ParameterDerivation" Folder.
     1. Currently this only includes the spectral power estimates.

+## Notes:
+1. The test data are in various forms based on what was shared to me.
+There are some weird things about it from memory.
+   1. Stanford was unable to share a trimmed raw file, so shared an existing .SET file (i.e., output from EEGLAB).
+This meant I had to work with them to get their import functions correct without directly being able to test it.
+   2.
+3. The .ced files are electrode location files and contain 3-D co-ordinates that allow the electrodes to be mapped on the head.